 |

-This was just the syllabus for CLAT Legal reasoning, if you want a complete picture of the syllabus, refer to CLAT Syllabus.
+This was just the syllabus for CLAT Legal Reasoning.
+If you want a complete picture of the syllabus, refer to CLAT Syllabus.

 Here are some important dos & don’ts to remember while preparing for CLAT legal reasoning.